Elly Chapple is a TEDx speaker, author of Diagnosis: Human, and founder of The Power of the Pause training.

 Elly's greatest teacher wasn't a scholar or guru - it was her eldest daughter.

-In the messy, magical middle — the human space — we meet as equals.
+In the messy, magnificent middle - the human space - we meet as equals.

 Elly invites audiences in with curiosity, to start with this simple idea: be human first.